 Had they breached the White House fence, however, President Trump has insinuated that things could have taken a much worse turn.

-President Trump on Saturday praised the Secret Service for its protection of the White House during protests in Washington D.C. on Friday night, calling them “very cool & very professional” — and warned that any protesters who breached the fence would have met by “vicious dogs” and “ominous weapons.”take our poll - story continues below
+President Trump on Saturday praised the Secret Service for its protection of the White House during protests in Washington D.C. on Friday night, calling them “very cool & very professional” — and warned that any protesters who breached the fence would have met by “vicious dogs” and “ominous weapons.”

 “Great job last night at the White House by the U.S. @SecretService.
 They were not only totally professional, but very cool,” Trump tweeted.